Pirneote/Breseq_analysis/README.txt

-Script to run BRESEQ on HPC cluste
+Script to run BRESEQ on HPC cluster

 breseq.sh --> run one job